Vista Social

 Image Source: Canva.com

 Canva will help you create unforgettable resumes with this photo-centric template.
 It takes full advantage of Canva’s advanced image editing capabilities.
+The pages are divided using transparent windows or cards—revealing the beautiful background image.

 This improves the template’s cohesiveness and visual appeal.
 And since the elements are transparent and monotone, you only need to pick a new background image to change the resume’s overall look and feel.
+The template also uses a handful of visual queues like arrows and icons.
+These help prospects extract key information from your resume.

 11. Social media and online reputation manager resume by BeamJobs